fable-compiler/fable-compiler.github.io/docsrc/blog/2018/2018-10-01-Migration-to-Fable2.md

 <div class="message is-info">
 <div class="message-body">
-This guide has been writed by converting Fulma.Minimal template from Fable 1 to Fable 2.
+This guide has been written by converting Fulma.Minimal template from Fable 1 to Fable 2.

 You can see all the changes made by looking at [this commit](https://github.com/MangelMaxime/Fulma/commit/24c9269fc08eac9c66e774aec4a5fe4132968805).
 </div>